Sammmte/Paps-PlainStateMachine/README.md

 guardEnemyFSM.AddState(State.Patrol, patrolState);
 guardEnemyFSM.AddState(State.SearchTarget, searchTarget);

-//You must specify a initial state before start using the state machine
-//otherwise an exception will be thrown
+//You can specify the initial state.
+By default the first added will be the initial state.

 guardEnemyFSM.InitialState = State.Patrol;